 - Part B consists of three special topics of study: medical complications of alcohol and drug misuse; coexisting substance use and mental health disorders; cultural issues

 - Teaching Arrangements

-- PSME 404 will run in the first semester as a combination of two compulsory Christchurch-based block courses, a series of audioconferences before and after the first block course and web-based self-directed learning modules.
+PSME 404 will run in the first semester as a combination of two compulsory Christchurch-based block courses, a series of video-conference classes and web-based self-directed learning modules.

 Management of Alcohol and Drug Problems, Eds G. Hulse, J. White, G. Cape, 2002.

 Interview Guide for Evaluating DSM 5 Psychiatric Disorders and the Mental Status Examination, M. Zimmerman, 2013.

 - Graduate Attributes Emphasised

 - On successful completion of this paper students will